MetzinAround/practical-classroom-workshop/course/tools.md

 ## Reminder: Namespaces, Groups, Projects
 A namespace contains the groups, subgroups, projects, and epics belonging to a single user.
-The Group is where you'll add students as a `guest` level access.
+The Group is where you'll add students with `guest` level access.
 The project is an individual week worth of assignments, single assignment, or homework.

 ## How to create assignments